ADVISORI Logo

 🔄 Operational Metrics

-• Average time for approval processes of privileged access
+• Average processing time for privileged access approval workflows

 • Availability and performance of the PAM system